ibm-cloud-docs/Db2onCloud/monitor.md

 | `Value Type`  | `none` |
 | `Segment By` | `Service instance`, `Resource` |
 | `Metric Description` | `The number of hours since there was a last successful backup.` |
-{: caption="Table 14.
-Time since last backup in hours metric" caption-side="top"}
+{: caption="Time since last backup in hours metric" caption-side="top"}

 ​
 ### Total Activities Aborted